 Stephanie Lim

-Stephanie was born and raised in Orange County, California and moved to the Bay Area more than 15 years ago following a brief stint in Hollywood as a film development assistant.
-She pivoted into digital marketing and operations, first as an account strategist for advertising clients at Google, then leading e-commerce teams and managing multi-million dollar advertising budgets for retail brands such as ModCloth, Bebe, and Serena Williams’ eponymous fashion label.
-She also launched her own boutique retail website featuring clothing by independent and international designers before becoming a mom to Garrison (Class of 2029) and Solomon (age 3).
+Stephanie Co-Founder and CEO of Third State Books, the first general interest book publisher dedicated solely to promoting AAPI voices and stories.
+Before her career came full circle back to publishing, Stephanie worked for 15 years in digital marketing and e-commerce operations, leading e-commerce teams and managing multi-million dollar advertising budgets for retail brands such as ModCloth, Bebe, and Serena Williams’ eponymous fashion label.
+She also launched her own boutique retail website featuring clothing by independent and international designers before becoming a mom to Garrison (CAIS Class of 2029) and Solomon (age 4).

-Currently, Stephanie is focused on personal and philanthropic projects such as serving on the board of Jubilee, a nonprofit offering free and low-cost legal services to immigrants, particularly asylum, refugee, and deportation cases, and leading a community group through Launchpad, an innovative micro-church concept.
-She holds an AB in History and Literature from Harvard College.
-When not juggling projects and young children, she can be found tending to a large collection of houseplants, nerding out over both quality and trashy fiction, and building sandcastles with her family at the beach.
+Stephanie graduated magna cum laude in History and Literature from Harvard College, and serves on two other nonprofit boards, Jubilee Legal Advocates and Braid Mission.
+When not juggling work and young children, she can be found tending to a large collection of houseplants, nerding out over both quality and trashy fiction, and building sandcastles with her family at the beach.

 Kathleen Liu